ROVI-org/battery-data-toolkit/docs/user-guide/schemas/source-metadata.rst

         )
     )

-:class:`~batdata.schemas.BatteryMetadata` automatically validate inputs, and can convert to and JSON formats. (`Pydantic <https://docs.pydantic.dev/latest/>`_!)
+:class:`~battdat.schemas.BatteryMetadata` automatically validate inputs, and can convert to and JSON formats. (`Pydantic <https://docs.pydantic.dev/latest/>`_!)

-See the :mod:`batdata.schemas` for a full accounting of the available fields in our schema.
+See the :mod:`battdat.schemas` for a full accounting of the available fields in our schema.

 .. note::